 - difficulty putting words together in a sentence

 - leaving words out of a sentence

-After diagnosis, treatment involves speech and language therapy.
-A licensed speech-language pathologist will complete an evaluation to determine the types of problems that are present.
-This will help the speech pathologist develop and implement a treatment plan.
+After diagnosis, your child’s treatment plan will likely involve speech and language therapy.
+A licensed speech-language pathologist will complete an evaluation to determine the types of problems that your child is facing.
+This will help them develop and implement a treatment plan.

-The prognosis for children with language delays varies.
+Your child’s outlook will vary, depending on their specific condition and age.
 Some children are able to catch up to their peers and meet future language milestones.
-Other children may have more difficulty overcoming language delays, and problems can continue into later childhood.
-Some children with language delays may have difficulty reading or have behavior problems as a result of language delays.
+Other children have more difficulty overcoming language delays and may face problems in later childhood.
+Some children with language delays have difficulty reading or behavior problems as a result of their delayed language development.

-It may not be possible to prevent language delays in all cases.
-For example, learning disabilities, autism, and hearing impairments may not be preventable.
-Although it may not be possible to prevent language delays, there are ways to encourage language development.
+It may not be possible to prevent all language delays.
+For example, hearing impairments and learning disabilities may not always be preventable.
+Follow these tips to encourage language development in your child:

 - Talk to your child from the time they’re born.

 - Respond to your child’s babbling when they’re a baby.

 - Sing to your child, even when they’re a baby.